jayantnd/ObjectiveXML/README.md

 # ObjectiveXML
-Fastest and convenient way for converting XML to NSDictionary and JSON string
+Fastest and convenient way to convert XML data to NSDictionary and JSON string